Mordell-Tornheim multiple zeta-functions, their integral analogues, and relations among multiple polylogarithms: Abstract

 \section{Abstract}

-We study the asymptotic behavior of a multiple series of Mordell-Tornheim type and its integral analogue at $x=0$.
-Our approach is to show a relation between the multiple series and its integral analogue by using Abel's summation formula, and to deeply investigate the behavior of the integral analogue.
-Additionally, we establish some nontrivial relations among multiple polylogarithms by comparing two seemingly different asymptotic formulas for the integral analogue.
+We study the asymptotic behavior of a multiple series of Mordell-Tornheim type and its integral analogue.
+We show a relation between the multiple series and its integral analogue and to deeply investigate the behavior of the integral analogue.
+In the process of study, we obtain interesting nontrivial relations among multiple polylogarithms.
+Particularly we express certain finite linear combination of multiple polylogarithms in terms of logarithms and Riemann zeta values.